 - Don’t cover the handshake with your other hand unless you know this prospect on a personal level; it’s more of an endearing action.
 You don’t want to invade their personal space so early into the negotiation.

-Introduce yourself!
-“Hello, I’m SOCO Sales Training” (or you know, your name!) followed by a reassuring smile will guarantee the prospect has your attention.
+- Introduce yourself!
+“Hello, I’m Tom from SOCO Sales Training” (or you know, your name!) followed by a reassuring smile will guarantee the prospect has your attention.

 William Shakespeare probably wasn’t referring to sales, but “The eyes are the windows of the soul”, he was right because it is a perfect example of why non-verbal communication is so vital for negotiations.
 You see, when you avoid eye-contact, it can imply that you’re evasive or dishonest – even if you’re not!
 So maintaining consistent eye-contact is crucial to keep your prospect at ease, develop a rapport and build trust.

 On the other hand, prolonged eye-contact can appear to be unnatural, aggressive and even threatening in some cases.
 So ensure you’re looking away momentarily to process or think about what to say next.
 It’s a delicate balance, but if you get this body language technique right, you’re on track to closing that deal.